Functional Abdominal Pain

 Functional abdominal pain is classified as a functional gastrointestinal disorder (FGIDs).
 Functional abdominal pain is the most common condition seen by pediatric gastroenterologists.
-Diagnosis may be made in children who have abdominal pain for two months or greater, a normal physical exam performed by their health care provider, and absence of infection, inflammation or anatomic irregularities of the gastrointestinal tract.
+Diagnosis may be made in children who have abdominal pain for two months or greater, a normal physical exam performed by their healthcare provider, and the absence of infection, inflammation or anatomic irregularities of the gastrointestinal (GI) tract.
 Your child’s gastroenterologist will carefully exam and evaluate your child for these other disorders.

 Causes of functional abdominal pain

 Functional abdominal pain is thought to be caused by the input from overly sensitive nerves of the GI tract muscles and nerves that are processing these signals in the brain.
 We call this our “brain-gut axis.”
 In functional abdominal pain and other functional gastrointestinal disorders, there is a heightened sensitivity to the normal function of the gastrointestinal tract.